 But despite the difficulty of access for some, the liberty to decide for yourself was a right lawfully protected by the Supreme Court for the last 50 years.

 If you haven’t seen it all over the news, or Instagram, or Tiktok, or Twitter, the right to choose has been fucked with.

 The Supreme Court has voted to overturn Roe v.
 Wade—the monumental case from 1973 that set the precedence for abortion rights across America.

 Now each state can enact its own laws restricting or banning abortion.

 So what does this mean?

 Well, we know it won’t stop abortions from happening.
 It may just stop them from happening safely and securely.

 It also likely means the country’s high unintended pregnancy rate will continue to rise—keeping the poor poor, unable to make important personal medical decisions for themselves, decisions that could impact the economic trajectory of the rest of their lives.

 Because let’s be real here.

-It’s the women without money who will reap the consequences of the country’s failed reproductive health services.
+Those with money will likely be able to travel out of state to access abortion services.
+It’s the ones without money who will reap the worst consequences of the country’s failed reproductive health services.